BigIndustries/cm_mesos_ext/README.md

 # About this project
-This is a package that contains the the open source procjects Apache Mesos, Marathon and Chronos and proviceds those services as a Cloudera Manager Parcel that can be deployed and run on a Cloudera Hadoop Cluster.
+This is a package that contains the the open source procjects Apache Mesos, Marathon and Chronos and provides those services as a Cloudera Manager Parcel that can be deployed and run on a Cloudera Hadoop Cluster.
 The parcel takes care of the resource management and scheduling of different distributed applications which run in the same cluster.
 The applications are containerized with Docker.

+We also provide ready-to-use Parcels for EL6, see the [Alternative section](#alternative).

 # Steps
 * Build a Cloudera parcel containing Apache Mesos, Marathon and Chronos